 Jones notes the similar conditions faced by other de-industrialised towns in the UK.
 The problem, though, is much broader, affecting radically divergent groups that have reached this position through very different paths.
 Aboriginal people in Brisbane, Australia, for example, have, during colonization, been dispossessed and dislocated from their lands and traditional relationships and subjected to explicitly racist legislation, collectively limiting their autonomy and creating serious obstacles to their engagement in society.

 Though the entry points and processes are different, people in both communities now face similar challenges.
 While Standing (2014) and others (e.g. Torry 2013) have presented potential policy responses to support the main body of the ‘precariat’ that is engaged in the mainstream economy, little has been advanced with regard to the most disadvantaged and alienated.
-Standing (2015, 4) refers dramatically to such people as a ‘lumpenprecariat’, ‘consisting of sad people lingering in the streets, dying miserably… [T]hey are effectively expelled from society, lack agency and play no active role in the economic system beyond casting fear on those inside it’.
-His portrayal overplays the dramatic appearance of such groups and underplays the number of people exposed to transgenerational exclusion and alienation from the precarious economy.
+Standing (2015, 4) refers to a ‘lumpenprecariat’, ‘consisting of sad people lingering in the streets, dying miserably… [T]hey are effectively expelled from society, lack agency and play no active role in the economic system beyond casting fear on those inside it’.
+His portrayal may overplay the dramatic appearance of such groups and underplay the number of people exposed to transgenerational exclusion and alienation from the precarious economy.

 While people subject to precariousness are at least engaged, ‘lumpenprecariat’ groups have seen historical social forms dissolved in such a way as to eliminate the resources around which collective aspirations were once formed.
 The broader societal failure to foster resources conducive to individual aspirations required to expose ‘lumpenprecariat’ groups to ‘precariousness’ means that individuals’ circumstances need to be understood as qualitatively distinct from the precariat.
 These groups are engaged in a pursuit of a relatively narrow and predictable set of goods and bads.
 They are subject to repeated, life-sapping traumas, but these traumas do not always change the nature of their existence or their social status: with very little to lose in the first place, their lives are not subject to the falls which the precariat face by virtue of their aspirations.
 There are often no careers and houses to lose and no broader forms of recognition to pursue.
 Their lives are marked by predictable drudgery, the cultural basis of which is under-researched, misunderstood and best, for a range of reasons (see Wall 1998), addressed culturally by groups themselves in order to (re-)establish structures and resources capable of shaping spheres of autonomy and promoting well-being.